 How to Grow Japanese Anemones

 Despite being on the tall side, Japanese anemones do not need staking unless grown in an exposed spot.
-Not unsurprisingly, its common name is windflower.
+Not unsurprisingly, as its common name is windflower.
 They require no pruning, and it is not even necessary (although it may be preferable from the aesthetic point of view,) to deadhead them.
-Japanese anemones are a low maintenance plant and tagged green wheelbarrow.
+Japanese anemones are a low maintenance plant and I have tagged them green wheelbarrow.

 Where to plant Japanese Anemones

-The ideal growing conditions for Japanese anemones is in a sunny spot with partial shade so that plants do not get too hot.
+The ideal growing conditions for Japanese anemone is in a spot with partial shade so that plants do not get too hot.
 Grow in soil which is well-drained soil and which does not become water-logged.
-This is important as plants which are too wet over winter may not survive.
+Plants which are too wet over winter may not survive.
 If your garden is on the cold side, a winter mulch may help.
-They will tolerate some shade and also dry shade, which makes them a useful plant for difficult areas.
+Japanese will grow in partial shade, they will tolerate dense shade but may flower less, and also dry shade, which makes them a useful plant for difficult areas.

-When the first frosts do come, it turns the foliage black, and at this stage the plants can be cut back for the winter.
+The first frosts turn the foliage black, and at this stage, one can cut back the plants for the winter.

 If planted in partial shade, Japanese anemones look good with tall ferns and the larger varieties of Hosta.
 They will also mix well with other late flowering perennials such as Asters, Sedum, and the tall Verbena bonariensis.
 Illustrated below is a lovely planting combination with grasses.